Cal-CS-61A-Staff/scheme_editor/editor/scheme_documentation.md

     (define-macro (<name> [param] ...) <body> ...)

-> Note: This special form is implemented as part of an extra credit problem.
+> This special form is implemented as part of an extra credit problem.

 Constructs a new macro procedure with `param`s as its parameters and the `body` expressions as its body and binds it to `name` in the current environment.